LaurentRDC/dissertation/content/graphite.md

 # Momentum-resolved excitation couplings in graphite {#sec:graphite}

+TODO: introduction is a bit dense.

 The coupling between excitations such as lattice waves and charge carriers governs many exotic properties of interest to condensed matter physicist.
 The quintessential example of such couplings is conventional superconductivity[@Cooper1956; @Bardeen1957; @Schrieffer1963].
 Specifically, work by Éliashberg[@Eliashberg1960] showed how phonons can mediate the attraction between electrons in order to form Cooper pairs.
 One other example of the effects of excitation couplings is the ability to control the resistivity of Pr$_{0.7}$Ca$_{0.3}$MnO$_3$ by directly populating an IR-active phonon mode [@Rini2007].
 By photoexciting the sample with the right photons, resistivity in the near-infrared range (\SIrange{0.5}{1.9}{\electronvolt}) drops by 5 orders of magnitude.
 The authors attribute this change in electronic properties due to a phase transition to a metastable metallic state which cannot be accessed at equilibrium.
 As a final showcase of the effect of couplings on material properties, consider the work by Sie *et al*[@Sie2019] on the ultrafast switch of symmetry in the topological material WTe$_2$.
 In this work, the authors control the topological properties of the material with light, by directly coupling Terahertz pulses into a non-inversion-symmetric lattice.
 This in turn induces dynamical lattice stain which pushes the material into a "topologically-trivial metastable phase", which represents a first step in the manipulation of topological properties.

 And yet, the ability to measure couplings between material subsystems has remained limited.
+(TODO: describe other techniques).

 The research presented in this chapter is really an exploration of the capabilities of ultrafast structural probes in measuring such couplings.
 To this end, graphite is the perfect system to benchmark ultrafast electron diffuse scattering (UEDS).
 On the one hand, it has a very stiff lattice in-plane due to inherently strong carbon-carbon bonds and a hexagonal structure.
 The spectrum of lattice waves that results gives UEDS measurements incredible constrast.
 On the other hand, much ultrafast work has been done on graphite and graphene.
 This presents an opportunity to compare and contrast results between spectroscopic probes such as terahertz spectroscopy or time- and angle-resolved photoemission spectroscopy and UEDS.

 This chapter will detail how to extract the quantitative information encoded in UEDS experiments.
 Large flakes of thin graphite are photoexcited with ultrafast laser pulses, and the resulting dynamics in the scattering intensity away from Bragg peaks is used to measure the mode-dependent phonon populations across the Brillouin zone.
 The redundancy present in UEDS measurements allows to overcome the energy-integration of electron scattering detectors, so that momentum-dependent phonon dynamics can be observed.
 As a final point, the modeling of dynamics at a high-symmetry point is shown to give access to electron-phonon and phonon-phonon coupling matrix elements, which are then compared to other experiments and calculations.